RustyYato/RustyYato.github.io/_posts/2019-01-17-Closures-Magic-Functions.md

 [Playground Link __closure_3__](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=bdb0e9a398b07e3bead33b2ddf952edf)

 Notice that even though we have a `move` closure, we still get lifetimes.
-This is because we have a reference from the enviornment.
+This is because we have a reference from the environment.
 This means that unless that reference resolves to be `'static`, you cannot send it across threads.
 In this case the reference is definitely a shorter lifetime than `'static`

 ---
-What about returning things from closures, and mutating the enviornment inside a closure.
+What about returning things from closures, and mutating the environment inside a closure.

 ```rust
 let mut counter: u32 = 0;